-All of my artwork is created with a conscience intent of highlighting nature's natural fractal patterns.
+All of my artworks are created with a conscience intent of highlighting natural fractal patterns.

 You no longer need to be near the ocean to experience its powerful benefits.
 They can be yours, if you simply incorporate them into your own environment.

 1. Lambrau, Peter, Ph.D.
 “Fun With Fractals.”
 Psychology Today.
 Psychology Today, 07 Sept.
 2012.
 Web.
 24 July 2016. .